open223/docs.open223.info/guides/brick-rec.md

 ## Using Brick `Equipment`s with 223

 Brick's extensive `Equipment` classes can also be used with 223.
-Any 223 `Equipment` can also be annotated with a Brick `Equipment` class, for example:
+Any 223 `Equipment` can also be annotated with a Brick `Equipment` class as shown in the example below.

 ```turtle
 @prefix bldg: <urn:ex/> .